friend1ws/pmsignature/README.md

 ```

 In default, we repeat the estimation 10 times by changing the initial value,
-and select the parameter with maximum likelihood.
+and select the parameter with the highest value of log-likelihood.
-If you want to changet the repeat number, then
+If you want to changet the trial number, then

 ```
 Param <- getPMSignature(G, K = 3, numInit=20);